Zero-Waiting Load Balancing with Heterogeneous Servers in Heavy Traffic: Model and Main Results

 \section{Model and Main Results}

 We consider a many-server system with $N$ heterogeneous servers, where jobs arrive according to a Poisson process with rate $\lambda N$, and the service time at server $n$ is exponentially distributed with rate $1/\mu_n$.
 Without loss of generality\footnote{This assumption is made for normalization.
-If instead $\sum_{n=1}^N \mu_n = cN$ for some constant $c > 0$, we can equivalently rescale all service rates to $\mu_n / c$ so that the total capacity becomes $N$.}, the service rates satisfy $\sum_{n=1}^N \mu_n = N$.
-We study the many-server system under heavy-traffic regimes, where the system load approaches capacity as $\lambda = 1 - N^{-\alpha}$ with $\alpha \in (0, 1).$ The well-known case of $\alpha = \frac{1}{2}$ corresponds to the classical \emph{Halfin-Whitt regime}~\cite{HalWhi_81}, also called quality-and-efficiency-driven (QED) regime.
+If instead $\sum_{n=1}^N \mu_n = cN$ for some constant $c > 0$, we can equivalently rescale the arrival and service rates to $\lambda / c$ and $\mu_n / c,$ respectively, so that the total capacity becomes $N.$}, the service rates satisfy $\sum_{n=1}^N \mu_n = N$. {We study the many-server system in heavy-traffic regimes, where the system load approaches capacity as $\lambda_N = 1 - \beta N^{-\alpha}$ for any constant $\beta > 0$.
+We let $\beta = 1$ for notational simplicity and also write $\lambda$ instead of $\lambda_N$ when there is no ambiguity.} The well-known case of $\alpha = \frac{1}{2}$ corresponds to the classical \emph{Halfin-Whitt regime}~\cite{HalWhi_81}, also called quality-and-efficiency-driven (QED) regime.
 The regime $\alpha < \frac{1}{2}$ and $\alpha \geq \frac{1}{2}$ are named as \emph{Sub-Halfin-Whitt regime} and \emph{Super-Halfin-Whitt regime}, respectively.
 As shown in Figure \ref{model-pod}, each server maintains a separate queue with the buffer size $b-1$ (i.e., each server can have one job in service and $b-1$ jobs in queue).